You Got the Love

 "You Got the Love" is a song by British songwriting team the Source featuring American singer Candi Staton.
-Originally released in 1986, the song was remixed and re-released in 1991, 1997, and 2006.
+Originally released in December 1986, the song was remixed and re-released in 1991, 1997, and 2006.
 It has reached number three on the UK Singles Chart, number two on the UK Dance Singles Chart and number one on the UK Club Chart.

 The song has been covered by other artists, including as "You've Got the Love" by Florence and the Machine in 2009, which reached number five on the UK chart.